brianhouse/art_and_code/units/5_nonlinearity/assignment.md

 ## Sketch #5: Nonlinearity

-Create a nonlinear narrative in the second person using code where the reader chooses their path by inputting text.
-Your title and concept should be included as the introduction to your narrative.
+Create a nonlinear narrative using code where the path can be chosen by clicking on the canvas.
 It must include at least 8 different branching points that create meaningful alternative paths.

-While your work may be structurally similar to _Zork_, the theme and written content should reflect your own artistic concept—adventures involving dungeons or swords are officially outlawed.
-Asking the reader "yes" / "no" questions are also outlawed, as are prompts that are similar to "Do you want to continue?" as these do not provide true branching points.
+While your work may be structurally similar to _Myst_, _Zork_, or other works of art or entertainment, the theme and content should reflect your own artistic concept.

+Approaches you might take:
+- hypertext: use all text with highlighted words that lead to other sections
+- image-only: use hotspots on images to simulate a 3D environment
+- combination: use images to illustrate your world, but provide dialog and options via text
+- cardinal directions: have a symbolic interface for moving around
+- something else

+If you use images, you can use images that you draw yourself in another program, images you steal online, or photos of the real world.

-Draw a flowchart of the the choices that will be available to your reader (by hand, using Google Draw, or any other medium).
-Every state in your flowchart should correspond to a function in your code.
-You should have little, if any, code outside of a function.
+Draw a flowchart of the available choices (by hand, using Google Draw, or any other medium).
+Every state/room in your flowchart should correspond to a function in your code.
+Turn this in along with your code, which should include your title and a [3-sentence statement](../../resources/statement_guidelines.md) that conveys your concept.

-Submit the following to Moodle:
-- your title and statement
-- your flowchart
-- your sketch folder

-### What makes a good nonlinear narrative?

-**Have stakes.** In a a good narrative or game, the protagonist ("you") has a clear purpose and a sense of progress toward accomplishing it.

-**Manage scope.** Plan everything out ahead of time, and don't get too elaborate—you're making the equivalent of a short story, not a novel; checkers, not chess.

-**Have consistent navigation.** Don't use "go north" in one place and "enter the garden" in another—pick a system.

-**Describe the options.** If something can be interacted with, it should be described in your text. ie, if you expect me to lift the rug, you have to mention that it's there.

-**Pay attention to the aesthetics of your text.** In other words, spelling, punctuation, spacing, length—all of these things contribute to your narrative feeling cohesive.

-**Create a world.** Describe where the protagonist is.
-Don't just say a grocery store, for example—let me hear the sounds of checkout and smell the bread.

-**Match content to form.** Are we in a maze of feelings?
-Exploring our memories?
-Fixing the future?
-Nonlinearity has to do with time; play with that in your concept, it's not a straightforward story.